 Grow Media - Grow media is a soil replacement used in aquaponics gardening.
 Examples of grow media are clay pebbles (LECA), Lava rocks, expanded shale, and gravel.

 Media Based Aquaponics System - A media-based aquaponics system is the growing of plants in a large container that is filled with media.
 The growing media used is usually either gravel or clay pellets and is where your plants are grown.
 The bed is regularly flooded with water from the fish tank.
-The water then drains back to the fish and all waste including solids are broken down within the plant bed.
-This system is one with the fewest components, the solid waste is broken down throughout the media removing the need for an extra biofilter.
-The production in this type of system might be lower than the other methods but the amount of beneficial bacteria found in the media bed is essential to any size system.
-For this reason we prefer a hybrid system where we have both media beds and raft beds working together.
+The water then drains back to the fish, and all waste, including solids, are broken down within the plant bed.
+This system is one with the fewest components, the solid waste is broken down throughout the media, removing the need for an extra biofilter.
+The production in this type of system might be lower than the other methods, but the amount of beneficial bacteria found in the media bed is essential to any size system.

 Nitrobacter - Bacteria that convert nitrites into nitrates and play an important role in the nitrogen cycle by oxidizing nitrite into nitrate in soil and aquaponics system.

-Nitrosonomas - Rod-shaped chemoautotrophic bacteria that convert the ammonia into nitrites.
+Nitrosonomas - A rod-shaped chemoautotrophic bacteria that convert the ammonia into nitrites.
 They make nitrogen more available to the plants by naturally processing the fish waste.